Filing a Mesothelioma Claim in Mississippi

 In addition, MDEQ regularly inspects and tests for the presence of asbestos in Mississippi state schools under the federal law known as the Asbestos Hazard Emergency Response Act (AHERA).

-Mississippi VA Information for Mesothelioma Victims
+Mississippi VA Information for Mesothelioma Veterans

 Home to four military bases and over 190,000 U.S. military veterans, Mississippi’s role in past and present wars cannot be understated.